|

 for well-earned ham, egg and chips.
 And three pints of ale for me (hic!)

-friends, I’ve learned loads, and we will be going back to investigate the
+I’ve learned loads, and we will be going back to investigate the tunnels in

-tunnels in the not to distant future.
-If any of my loyal readers would like
+the not to distant future.
+If any of my loyal readers would like to come

 |

-for an hour or so, so I thought I’d catch up with various jobs about the
+an hour or so, so I thought I’d catch up with various jobs about the house.
+I

 yesterday’s excursion.
 I’m very pleased with my walking boots.
 I bought them